-The Darkness II is the sequel to the critically acclaimed The Darkness.
+The Darkness II is the sequel to the The Darkness.
 The Darkness II is developed by Digital Extremes (as opposed to Starbreeze who developed the first one) and was released on February 7th, 2012.
 The game continues the adventures of Jackie Estacado who's now a full fledged mob boss in New York City.
 The game features brand new Darkness attacks as well as a new cell-shaded art style intended to evoke the style of the comic-books.

 The famously versatile voice of Mike Patton returns to supply The Darkness with the ghastly shrieks and grunts it has become synonymous with.
 However, Patton is the only reprising voice actor from the original Darkness, with the rest of the returning characters featuring different voice actors - including Jackie himself, who was voiced by Brian Bloom instead of Kirk Acevedo.